gdgtoledo/katangapp-android/CONTRIBUTING.md

 ### Method endings
 There won't be a blank line before method endings.

+## Indent
+The unit to define an indent will be four spaces.
+Use a unit after each inner block.

 ## Order of methods in a class
 Use alphabetical order to define the methods in a class.
 This will increase speed when searching for them.